This release encompasses the following:

 - Example Library elements may be downloaded from the Muse Exchange page -- Click the link in the preview area of the Muse Library panel, or go directly to the Muse Exchange page on the Muse website.

 - For more specifics please refer to the Organizing and reusing common elements using Library panel article in our Help system.

 - We have added a new "Full Screen" widget in the Slideshow area of the Widget panel.
 Selecting this option will make Hero images placed in the slideshow scale to fit or fill the browser window.
-To see the feature in action please refer to the Adding Fullscreen Slideshow widgets topic in our Help system.
+To see the feature in action please see Working with Slideshow widgets.